mayajosifo/jukeboxd/jukeboxd-app/README.md

     npm install
     ```

-9. Create a .env file with either your Firebase credentials or our credentials emailed directly to the TA
+9. Create .env file in root directory of jukeboxd-app and copy and paste the contents from "creds.txt" into it

 10. Now, everything should be set up.
 You can start the application by running: